Goodyear GZ-20: Operational history

 The blimp received a Guinness World Record for the longest continuous operated airship with fourteen years of service.

 Goodyear Airship Operations started production of Zeppelin NT semi-rigid airships beginning in 2013 at the cost of approximately US$21 million per airship.
 Goodyear's first Zeppelin NT first took flight on March 17, 2014.

 After 14 years in the skies, on February 23, 2014, Spirit of Goodyear was retired in Pompano Beach after the 2014 Daytona 500.
 The Spirit of Goodyears gondola was donated to the Crawford Auto-Aviation Museum in Cleveland, Ohio.

 On August 10, 2015, the California-based GZ-20, the Spirit of America, was decommissioned after 13 years of operation.
 In September 2015, Spirit of Innovation, the world's only remaining active GZ-20, was relocated to Carson, California from its former base in Pompano Beach, Florida.
 The gondola from Spirit of America was donated to the Planes of Fame Air Museum in Chino, California.

-On March 14, 2017, Spirit of Innovation was retired and dismantled at Goodyear's base in Carson, California.
+On March 14, 2017, Spirit of Innovation was retired and dismantled in the former US Navy blimp hangar at Tustin, California.
 The gondola is stored at Goodyear's Wingfoot Lake Airship Base in Suffield, Ohio.
-Wingfoot Two, Goodyear's newest Zeppelin NT, has taken over operations in California.
+Wingfoot Two, Goodyear's newest Zeppelin NT, has taken over operations in California, but Wingfoot Three, the third Goodyear blimp has been moved to the base, and WT has been relocated to Pompano Beach, Florida.